anuska-antara/anuska-antara/README.md

 - 👋 Hi, I’m @anuska-antara
-- 👀 I am a first year Btech CSE student of PES University.
+- 👀 I am a second year B.tech CSE student of PES University.
 - 🌱 I’m currently learning frontend web development in HTML, CSS, Bootstrap and Javascript.
 - 💞️ I have command over the programming languages C++, Python, C and Java.
-- 📫 You can reach me out at anuskaanatara769@gmail.com.
+- 📫 You can reach me out at anuska18antara10@gmail.com.

 <!---
 anuska-antara/anuska-antara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.